-The Anthropology/Archaeology Division facilities at UWF are the largest of all Florida state universities.
-All together, they represent a space of 20,000 square feet.
+The UWF Division of Anthropology and Archaeology's facilities are the largest in the Florida state university system, representing a space of over 20,000 square feet.
 Additionally, the Florida Public Archaeology Network maintains exceptional facilities in downtown Pensacola.
-The division's facilities include:
+The Division's facilities include:

-Built in 1999 and located at the front gate of campus, this 8000 sq. ft. building houses archaeology exhibits designed especially for students and the public.
-The exhibits are beautiful, state-of-the-art displays showing some of the most interesting artifacts UWF archaeologists have found!
-The exhibits are free and open to the public Monday through Friday 10 AM - 4 PM.
+Built in 1999 and located at the front gate of campus, this 8,000 sq. ft. building houses archaeology exhibits designed for students and the public.
+The exhibits display some of the most interesting artifacts UWF archaeologists have found!
 The Institute also has a large laboratory, reception area, and staff offices.